Home k8s part 2 deploying a web app

 root@jumpbox:$ kubectl rollout restart deployment nginx

-# follow the deployment logs
+# follow the nginx deployment logs

 root@jumpbox:$ kubectl logs -f deployment/nginx